Ukrainian Wedding – Traditions And Lots More

 I figured I need to get this post done before they celebrate their anniversary..:-)

-Time just ran away from me, but the wedding was so beautiful that I had to share the numerous pictures I took of so many things….especially all the desserts….you will know what I mean once you see them.
+Time just ran away from me, but the wedding was so beautiful that I had to share the numerous pictures I have taken of so many things there….especially all the desserts….you will know what I mean once you see them.

 This was a very traditional Ukrainian wedding, with the Starosty (Elders…Godparents carrying the icons), the Korovai – a Symbolic Ukrainian Wedding Bread, Greeting Bread with salt and wine, lots of embroidered runners (rushnyky), special Icons for the Newlyweds, the Wedding Cake of course, and lots…lots…lots…of food at the Cocktail Hour and at midnight at the Venetian Hour.

 This time I will even share pictures of the dress of the Bride, the Bride’s Maids, and the Starostyna (Godmother carrying the Icon).